Kuama-IT/kuama-control-center/README.md

 LOW All data should be scoped over current year except charts that compare current year data v/s previous year LOW Final steps, we should prep up a case history for each job we did - as near as we can - MEDIUM And we should add-in stats for each employee (tasks done over the month, times spents, etc.)
-LOW rename payroll -> payslip
 MEDIUM rationalize modules following code project guidelines and renaming re-organizing which feature should live in which folder
 MEDIUM introduce usequery/usemutation where is beneficial not to wait for the server to compute everything before delivering the page
 MEDIUM apply the brutal theme to all UI
 LOW Switch prettier with biome
-LOW drop the "k" prefix
-LOW evaluate if it's the case to unify payrolls and pubblica payrolls

-- Payrolls and multi‑source orchestration: `docs/orchestration/payrolls-and-syncs.md`

 ## DONE